 PSYDEH

-For over nineteen years, PSYDEH has partnered with Indigenous women in Hidalgo, Mexico, to address social, economic, and gender inequality.
-Through its Tec Para Tod@s (Tech For All) program, PSYDEH builds digital literacy and economic opportunity through a network of community leaders.
+For over nineteen years, PSYDEH has partnered with Indigenous women in Hidalgo, Mexico, to build social, economic, and gender equity.
+Through its Tech For All program, PSYDEH builds digital literacy and economic opportunity through community leaders.
 Since 2022, the Honnold Foundation has supported this work with funding and capacity building focused on solar energy and digital access.
-In the rural Sierra Otomí-Tepehua-Nahua region, solar systems now power 11 digital resource centers, helping incubate women-led cooperatives, expanding the Sierra Madre online marketplace and opening new opportunities for nearly 5,000 people across 19 Indigenous communities.
+In the rural Sierra region, solar systems power 11 digital centers, reaching nearly 5,000 people across 19 Indigenous communities, strengthening women-led cooperatives and the Sierra Madre online marketplace.

 Hidalgo, Mexico.